www.stalkvictims.info

 FIREARMS

-Handguns are more versatile than long guns as they can be discretely slipped into a pocket before investigating an unusual sound and discreetly carried outside the home.
-A handgun is also far easier to keep hold of during a struggle than any long gun and allows you to scoop up a child with one hand and cover your retreat with a gun in the other hand.
-Self-loading pistols are prone to 'limp wrist' stoppages if not held correctly due to an injury or an awkward firing position and are dependant on ammunition quality and spring condition (springs are susceptible to metal fatigue) for reliable functioning, and are prone to stoppages if they come into contact with anything while firing, so revolvers are inherently less stoppage prone.
-That said, some want the added firepower of a self-loading pistol or have difficultly operating revolvers due to fraility or a disability, so we have recommended some popular pistols.
+Handguns are more versatile than long guns as they can be discretely carried.
+They are far easier to keep hold of during a struggle than any long gun and allow you to scoop up a child with one hand and cover your retreat with a gun in the other hand.
+Self-loading pistols are prone to 'limp wrist' stoppages if not held correctly and are dependant on ammunition quality and spring condition for reliable functioning, and are prone to stoppages if they come into contact with anything while firing, so revolvers are inherently less stoppage prone.
+That said, some want the added firepower of a self-loading pistol or have difficultly operating revolvers due to frailty or a disability (due to their longer and heavier trigger pulls).

-The 12 gauge shotgun round is best in a long gun as it is very versatile, though one needs a manually operated shotgun like the pump action Remington 870 to cycle reduced power loads like less-lethal bean bag rounds that do not have enough energy to cycle a self-loading action.
-Athough some people prefer the 5.56x45mm round in a rifle it has a great deal of muzzle blast and flash, thus we recommend a carbine chambered for the 9mm Parabellum pistol round for home defense, which better suits people who are frail or have a disability.
+The 12 gauge shotgun round is best in a long gun as it is very versatile.
+Twelve gauge buckshot and slug rounds have excellent stopping power, while less-lethal rounds are also available, notably bean bag rounds.
+Bean bag rounds do not have enough energy to cycle a self-loading action so you will need a manually reloaded shotgun to use them like a pump action or double-barrel shotgun.
+Although some people prefer the 5.56x45mm round in a rifle it has a great deal of muzzle blast and flash, thus we recommend a carbine chambered for the 9x19mm pistol round for home defense like the Ruger PC Carbine, which better suits people who are frail or have a disability like rheumatoid arthritis.

 Ruger SP101